rse/vmix-scripts/README.md

 for automating certain tasks and extending the functionality in the video/audio stream mixing software [vMix](https://www.vmix.com/) (4K and Pro editions only).
-All scripts were created in the professional context of a company filmstudio and their live event productions.
+All scripts were created in the professional context of a company filmstudio and its live event productions.
 The individual scripts are:

 - [audio-sidechain.vb](audio-sidechain.vb):<br/>
   [**Audio Sidechain Compression**](audio-sidechain.md)<br/>